Kinsiu00/selfNote_frontend/README.md

 NOTE: a Sendgrid API key is needed to use the application.

 - Create "key.js" on the root directory.
-- Inside set the key variable, ie: key = 'key1234'
+- Inside set the key variable, ie: const key = 'key1234'
 - export the key with 'module.export = key'

 Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.